Projects & Portfolio

 Diagnostic performance metrics showing radiologist-level accuracy.

-Demonstrates robust performance on simulated fMRI data, accurately preserving the BOLD signal across varying undersampling rates.
+Results: 45% F1 improvement over SOTA baselines.
+Robust performance on simulated fMRI data, accurately preserving the BOLD signal across varying undersampling rates.
+Validated on real resting-state fMRI for schizophrenia detection.

 Solution Set Analysis

-Optimization solution set size and commission error across different undersamplings.
+Optimization solution set size and commission error across different undersampling rates.

 Causal Graph Recovery

-ASP-based causal graph recovery from undersampled noisy data.
+ASP-based causal graph recovery from undersampled noisy neuroimaging data.

 BOLD Signal Preservation